Friday, August 13, 2021

 Today definitely was FRIDAY the THIRTEENTH!

-It was one of those days when things didn't go as I hoped and planned for.
+It was one of those days when things didn't go as I had hoped and planned for.

 There were crushed expectations and heartbreak.

-It was a day where I actually wondered if God really hears me.
+It was a day when I actually wondered if God really heard me

-I drove to Christian's office and cried to him in the car while the kids
+I drove to Christian's office and cried to him while the kids

 rode around on their skateboards and scooters in the 100-degree weather.

-Christian took the rest of the day off and with Ollie joined me
+Christian took the rest of the day off, and Ollie joined me

 at my Barre3 studio, and together we took a class.